When first venturing into a new way of hiring, it makes sense to test before you invest.

 Even the most open-minded soul can derail a new initiative if they feel they were not consulted or considered in its roll out.

-Hiring tends to ‘touch’ many different stakeholders in an organisation and it can be a source of tension between HR and Talent teams and the Hiring Manager’s who ultimately make the call on who should join their team.
+Hiring tends to ‘touch’ many different stakeholders in an organization and it can be a source of tension between HR and Talent teams and the Hiring Manager’s who ultimately make the call on who should join their team.

-We’ve been helping organisations hire without bias for X years.
+We’ve been helping organizations hire without bias for X years.
 Our team work closely with each of our customers to ensure everyone in the business feels empowered and excited to start making more informed hiring decisions.
 Are you ready to join us?